-If you suspect that you may have Raynaud’s getting treatment sooner rather than later can save you a lot of discomfort in the future.
-While Raynaud’s is not often life threatening and more of a nuisance, complications can develop in more severe cases.
+If you suspect that you may have Raynaud’s getting treatment sooner rather than later may save you a lot of discomfort in the future.
+While Raynaud’s is rarely life threatening, complications can develop in more severe cases.
 In addition to the aforementioned symptoms of Raynaud’s, if you have a sore on your hands or feet that will not heal, or if you have a history of Raynaud’s and develop a sore in the affected body part, or have fever or swollen and painful joints, please consult your physician as soon as possible.

 If you find yourself in the middle of having an attack of Raynaud’s, it can be helpful to move to a warmer area, place your hands in your armpits, wiggle your fingers and toes, run warm water over your fingers/toes, make large circles with your arms to increase blood flow to the fingers and massage your hands and feet.
 If stress was the trigger, find ways to calm yourself down, take deep breaths, and leave the stressful environment.

 While there is currently no cure for Raynaud’s, you may be able to avoid it by avoiding the things that can trigger an attack.
-The good news is, that other than being a hassle that you will need to make considerations for, it should not severely affect your quality of life.
-If you found this blog informative and helpful, please share it to your social media sites by clicking on the icons below.
-We always love to hear your comments, so please leave those as well!
+The good news is, although annoying, it should not severely affect your quality of life.

 For more updated information on Raynaud’s Syndrome visit these helpful websites: